garrandall/popular-music-data/tracks/up-all-night-drake-nicki-minaj.md

-I mean we can even rock them shoes if it don't got a comma on the price tag, you know I mean, I mean but then again who ..who..who looks at the price tag, you know
+I mean we can even rock them shoes if it don't got a comma on the price tag, you know I mean, I mean but then again who ..who...who looks at the price tag, you know

 Oh yeah we in this bitch
 Oww, oww, oww
 Oh yeah we in this bitch
 Oww, oww, oww